ydsingh/alexa/.github/PULL_REQUEST_TEMPLATE.md

 <!---
-when submitting a PR, be sure to complete the appropriate section also, consider opening an issue to discuss the contribution
+When submitting a PR, be sure to complete the appropriate section Also, consider opening an issue to discuss the contribution Additionally, switch to the "preview" view to be able to click the links.

 sections:
 - issue related (including patch/bug fix)